 Except for those employees assigned to the forty (40) hour shifts, the regularly scheduled average hours of duty will not exceed two thousand four hundred twelve (2,412) hours per year based on a four (4) year average.
 For employees on twenty-four (24) hour duty shifts, the work cycle shall be sixteen (16) days, not to exceed one hundred twenty one (121) hours.
-Each employee assigned to a twenty-four (24) hour duty shift will be required to work nine (9) Debit Days per calendar year.
+Each Captains and Firefighters assigned to a twenty-four (24) hour duty shift will be required to work nine (9) Debit Days per calendar year.
+Battalion Chiefs assigned to a twenty-four (24) hour duty shift will be required to pay back two hundred sixteen hours (216) hours of debit time per calendar year pursuant to Policy No. 108.
+All suppression Debit hours will be tracked through Tele-Staff.

 - a.
 No member shall work in excess of seventy-two (72) hours in any position without a minimum break of twelve (12) hours; except in unusual emergency situations and only with the approval of the Fire Chief or his/her designee. - b.
 Changes in Debit Days shall be assigned by the Chief or his/her designee.
 All changes will consider minimizing the possibility of overtime. - c.
 When Debit Day schedules must be changed to minimize overtime, the affected members shall attempt to reach an agreement on who will be reassigned.
-If a mutual agreement cannot be reached, Department seniority shall be used and the member with the least seniority shall be reassigned.
+If a mutual agreement cannot be reached, Department seniority shall be used and the member with the least seniority shall be reassigned. - d.
+Up to forty-eight (48) debit hours per year may be substituted for required training (e.g., Dallas Forth Worth, San Bernardino, Salt Lake City, etc.) pursuant to FAA regulations at the discretion of the Fire Chief or designee.
+No more than two (2) separate training days shall be scheduled in exchange for forty-eight (48) debit hours unless agreed upon by the Labor Management Committee.